Condo: Is it a Good Investment?

 Law and Order

 Unlike the sprawling suburbs, where everybody left to their own devices, residents of the condominiums abide by the strict rules of the association.
 This means fewer people who do not respect personal boundaries, less noisy kids or unhinged parties.
-In your own house, you can only talk to your neighbors to persuade them to come to their senses, while in a condo you can use enforcement mechanism of the association.
+In your own home, you can only talk to your neighbors to persuade them to come to their senses, while in a condo you can use enforcement mechanism of the association.

 In contrast to a single house, a resident of a condo doesn’t have to worry about maintenance.
 They don’t have to replace broken doors, rake leaves or mow the lawns.
 The on-site staff manages performs the majority of the upkeep tasks.

 Usually, in the condominium, you have less freedom in renovating or remodeling your property.
 Significant changes have to run by the board of directors.
 Moreover, you might need the approval of the board when you choose to sell your condo.
 Condominium Associations pride themselves on building a community.
 That is why they are very cautious about letting new people in.
 Your potential buyer might need to go through a rigorous vetting process.
-Also, you should keep in mind that association of condo homeowners may regulate how you use your property.
+Also, you should keep in mind that the association of condo homeowners may regulate how you use your property.
 They may impose restrictions or even prohibit to rent out a place.
 Therefore you should carefully read through the covenants, conditions, and restrictions (CC&Rs).
 Especially if you are planning to rent out the property.

 Some of the condos may not qualify for the FHA loan since the percentage of owners vs. renters is higher than 50 percent.
 Consequently, you may have to pay in cash or apply for the mortgage.
-On top of them, the resale price depends significantly on the sales in the area.
+On top of them, the resale price depends significantly on sales in the area.
 If some of your neighbors decide to sell cheap, it may affect the price of the whole condominium.

 There is no dispute about it, detached house provides a significant amount of privacy, which condo could not offer.
 Condo residents are inevitably going to hear the loud TV in the neighboring apartment.
 The smell also tends to travel across the walls.
 There is no escape from your neighbors, which can be especially annoying if they host parties or large social gathering.
-Condo fans need to learn to appreciate community in all the shapes and colors.
+Condo fans need to learn to appreciate the community in all the shapes and colors.

 Condos usually perceived as an easy way to park your money and cash out when necessary.
 It is partly true; there are certain demographic groups that are naturally driven to buying condos.
 Recently divorced, single professionals or elderly couples willing to downsize are primary condo buyers.
 While it is true that condos appreciate quicker than the traditional single-family home, the association’s fees eat up most of the profit.
 If you are considering buying a condo, you should factor in that association fees are tending to rise.
 That is especially true if you are purchasing a property in the old condominium, which might require some renovations along the way.